jdegand/image-uploader/README.md

 - Next JS really helps for signing the upload as it protects your secret and saves you from coding an express server.
 - [Cloudinary](https://github.com/cloudinary-devs/cld-signed-upload-examples) has an example where a whole express server is required.

-- I limited it to single file uploads - to render multiple uploads have to do extra looping when uploading & rendering the image / link
+- I limited it to single file uploads - to render multiple uploads have to do extra looping when uploading & rendering the image / link.

 - target _blank now includes noopener by default but nextjs warns you without rel="noreferrer" (which includes noopener)

 - need performance optimizations to lower first page load (133kb).
 CSS file seems large for limited css here.
 The CSS in the components may be expensive.

-- have to refresh after uploading image
+- You have to refresh after uploading an image.

 - If you upload an svg, the public cloudinary link will prompt you to download the file to see it.